-"Many employers find themselves struggling to find skilled workers to meet their needs," said Rep. Edming.
-"Encouraging our veterans to further their education in Wisconsin will also hopefully lead to them becoming part of our state's workforce upon graduation."
+"Employers across our state are struggling to meet their workforce needs," said Rep. Edming.
+"By making it easier for our veterans to further their education in Wisconsin we can hopefully encourage them to stay here after graduation and become part of our state's workforce."

-The measure (Assembly Bill 91) now heads for a vote in the full Assembly.
+The measure (Assembly Bill 91) now heads to the Senate and must be signed by the Governor to become law.